pestphp/docs/mocking.md

 ---

 The primary objective of this section is to provide you with an introduction to Mockery, the mocking library we prefer.
-However, for a more comprehensive understanding of Mockery, we suggest referring to its documentation website at [docs.mockery.io](https://docs.mockery.io).
-Let us now explore Pest's plugins and discover how they can enhance your Pest experience: [Plugins](/docs/plugins)
+However, for a more comprehensive understanding of Mockery, we suggest checking out its [official documentation](https://docs.mockery.io).
+Next, let's explore Pest's plugins and discover how they can enhance your Pest experience: [Plugins](/docs/plugins)